 To find the Tibetan singing bowls (and Burma gongs) we offer in our shop, we travel to India and test literally thousands of singing bowls.
-Approximately only one to two percent of the bowls we test will meet our strict criteria:
+Approximately only 6-10% percent of all the singing bowls we test will meet our strict criteria:

 Because Tibetan singing bowls are hand crafted, the frequency produced will vary slightly around the circumference.
 To measure the bowl each testing recording is made with the bowl struck all the way around, thus giving an accurate measurement of the frequencies the bowl produces.
 And as temperature does play a role in the sound produced by metal instruments, we also measure at a room temperature between 68 and 72 degrees F.

 Burma Gongs will give pretty much the same frequency reading no matter where on the playing surface, which is the central nipple, it is struck.
 The above mentioned criteria apply to Burma gongs as well.

 The custom instruments that we build, by the nature of their design and construction are tuned (or tunable) to specific frequencies like the Planetary or Cosmic Healing Vibrations or Chakra tones.

 Due to their nature all these overtone sound instruments have a complex audio spectrum with one or more fundamentals, binaural beats and many more 1st, 2nd and higher overtones and a simple guitar tuner is definitely inadequate and can NOT be used to determine the different vibrations.
 Therefore we use a professional scientific audio spectral analyzing system to record, analyze, determine and certify the different fundamental and overtone frequencies accurately of our Tibetan singing bowls and Burma gongs for you.